xcube-dev/xcube/docs/XCUBE-SPEC.md

     * `[time, ..., lat, lon]` (see WGS84 schema) or
     * `[time, ..., y, x]` (see Generic schema)
   * MAY have extra dimensions, e.g. `layer` (of the atmosphere), `band` (of a spectrum).
+  * SHALL specify the `units` metadata attribute.
+  * SHOULD specify metadata attributes that are used to identify missing values, namely `_FillValue` and / or `valid_min`, `valid_max`, see notes in CF conventions on these attributes.
+  * MAY specify metadata attributes that can be used to visualise the data:
+    * `color_bar_name`: Name of a predefined colour mapping.
+The colour bar is applied between a minimum and a maximum value.
+    * `color_value_min`, `color_value_max`: Minimum and maximum value for applying the colour bar.
+       If not provided, minimum and maximum default to `valid_min`, `valid_max`.
+If neither these are provided, minimum and maximum default to `0` and `1`.

 ### WGS84 Schema (extends Basic)